 The Population Affected – Why Is It Important?

-Illicit drugs and prescribed medication abuse has a serious impact not just on the individual, but also their family and friends who may require considerable support.
+Illicit drugs and prescribed medication misuse can have a serious impact not just on the individual, but also their family and friends who may require considerable support.
 There also can be a detrimental effect on the entire community.
 It is estimated that individuals dependent on opioids and/or crack cocaine are responsible for 45% of acquisitive crime (shoplifting, burglary, vehicle crime and robbery).

-Suspicious and unexplained deaths need to be investigated to determine the cause of death.
+When a person has been ill or where a death occurs following an event such as a heart attack or stroke, it is possible to register the death very quickly.
+These deaths are generally registered within five days of occurrence of the death.
+However, suspicious and unexplained deaths need to be investigated to determine the cause of death.
+For these types of deaths including all drug-related deaths, a Coroner’s Inquest is required.
 After a Coroner’s Inquest is held, the death certificate is issued and the death can be registered.
-As deaths from drug misuse and drug poisoning can take some time before they are registered, the national statistics relating to drug misuse and drug poisoning mortality relate to the period of time in which the death was registered rather than when the death occurred.
+As deaths from drug poisoning can take some time before they are registered, the national statistics relating to drug misuse and drug poisoning mortality relate to the period of time in which the death was registered rather than when the death occurred (also see Delays to Death Registration below for further information).

 The underlying cause of death is determined by the Office for National Statistics based on information recorded on the death certificate and is coded using the International Classification of Disease version 10.
-Drug misuse deaths are a subset of the drug poisoning deaths.
+Deaths related to drug use are a subset of the drug poisoning deaths.

 Drug poisoning deaths involve the following underlying cause of death (ICD 10 codes):